Skip to main content

 [Top]

-What options can help me?
+What MS treatment options can help me?

 Intermittent catheterization can also help out if you have symptoms of neurogenic bladder, urinary incontinence, or bladder retention.
 Talk to your doctor to see if this is the right course of treatment for your symptoms, and then contact 180 Medical.
 We’ll take the worry out of getting your catheters and incontinence supplies.